t0pth4t/iwishiknewbefore/source/_posts/book-reports.md

 # Between the World and Me
 - Remember very little but a short and interesting book nonetheless
+- On re-listen interesting point about how the white race only became the white race when it became convenient to lump Italians, Jews, Irish, Polish, etc.. into one category against another, black.
+- Lots of mention of the black body and the power others try to exert over it

 # Antifragile: Things That Gain from Disorder
 - Being anti-fragile means being able to respond to failure